 I’m also a huge Pomodoro fan.
 As I mentioned when we introduced Zenkit 2.0, My Favorites is a great way to track Pomodoro tasks.

 Traditionally, the first step you’d take when planning your Pomodoros at the start of the day is to write down a list of all of the tasks you need to do on a sheet of paper.
 The advent of cloud-based apps means that you can do this on an app like Zenkit instead of a piece of paper.

-You don’t need to have multiple tags for this, however what I like to do is activate the multiple tags, change ‘Favorites’ (the default one) to ‘Pomodoro’, and set a red label.
+You don’t need to have multiple tags for this, however, what I like to do is activate the multiple tags, change ‘Favorites’ (the default one) to ‘Pomodoro’, and set a red label.
 Then deactivate multiple tags again.
-This way, your default favorites list will be named ‘Pomodoro’ and will have a matching tomato-red star!
+This way, your default favourites list will be named ‘Pomodoro’ and will have a matching tomato-red star!